BorisAnimal/captcha-service/readme.md

-# captcha service
+# captchaText service

 ## TODO:
 -1.
-Handle local, because for now captcha is like this "玁冧ἀ蓆"
+Handle local, because for now captchaText is like this "玁冧ἀ蓆"
 0. Add logging and recovery on request crush
 1. Add MNIST data
     1. Loading and unpacking (.sh script)